Weekender (Flowered Up song): Style and theme

 Heather Phares of AllMusic described "Weekender" as denouncing "weekend club-goers" and "advocating a party-all-the-time philosophy that distilled Flowered Up's appeal and ultimate downfall."
 The song opens and closes with dialogue samples from the film Quadrophenia, which Simon Reynolds described as their "rave-as-mod" analogy.
 The samples include part of Jimmy's resignation speech, where he tells Fulford to shove "that mail and that franking machine and all that other rubbish I have to go about with" up his arse.

 Release

-The "Weekender" single was released by Heavenly Recordings in April 1992.
+The "Weekender" single was released by Heavenly Recordings on 20 April 1992.
 A second 12" featured two mostly instrumental remixes by Andrew Weatherall, both even longer than the original song.
 The song charted on the UK Singles Chart for five weeks, where it peaked at number 20.

 Video

 An 18 minute 20 second video was released for the song directed by W.I.Z. and starring Lee Whitlock.
 The video features imagery of scooters, bath tubs, girls and supermarket check outs and has a narrative involving clubbing fuelled by ecstasy.